-2846 Cosmetology Teacher Training IV.
-Pre; corequisite: COV 2836 Instruction will be given in classroom management techniques; cosmetology laws, rules, and regulations; and practical application of cosmetology instruction.
-Three lecture and nine lab hours per week.
+Cosmetology Teacher Training V. Prerequisite: Completion of COV 2816, 2826, 2836, 2846 and consent of instructor.
+Instruction will be given in development of appropriate lesson plans and practical applications of cosmetology instruction.
+Three lecture and nine clinical hours per week.